 Park University welcomes applications for admission from international non-immigrant students from all countries.
 As a graduate international non-immigrant student, you may apply for graduate study as a first time graduate applicant or as a graduate transfer-in student.
 You are a transfer student if you have attended a college or university and have earned a bachelor's degree and are earning credits towards a graduate degree.
-Most programs at Park University do not require the graduate standard examination such as GRE/GMAT.
+Most programs at Park University do not require the graduate standard examination such as GMAT.

-If you wish to be admitted conditionally to a graduate program, you will be required to take ESL classes through Language Consultants International (LCI) which is located in Parkville, Missouri (Main Campus).
+If you wish to be admitted conditionally to a graduate program, you will be required to take ESL classes.